rohit-mankotia/nodejs-starter-boilerplate/README.md

 ## Quick Start (Recommended)

-After publishing to npm, you can scaffold a new project using:
+You can scaffold a new project using:

 ```sh
 npx nodejs-starter-boilerplate my-app